aebabis/roguelike/BACKLOG.md

   - Method for getting a single adjacent tile from a direction
   - Keyboard and mouse instructions
   - Don't bundle jQuery with webpack
-  - Webpack integration of coverage
-  - Try flow or Typescript
-  - You can see a solid tile if you can see any corner?
   - BlockTheExit strategy
   - Let player know their speed
   - Spell scroll compound sprites